In these travelogues, we like taking you down the road less traveled, to places not so crowded.

 From there, on the clockwise route, you drive west, along the coast of Kenmare Bay before arriving at Sneem, and the 4-star Sneem Hotel, which is set up to give you the best of everything.
 The setting, the service, the décor… are all nearly as good as the views from the terrace.

-When we came here recently – the first time for my son – he was impressed, but as a typical teenager, not overly so.
-The staggering ocean vistas were appreciated, along with the rolling sheep-studded hills and the shimmering lakes, but they weren’t wowed at.
+When we came here recently – I was astounded by the staggering ocean vistas, along with the rolling sheep-studded hills and the shimmering lakes.

-William got off the boat, and a short way up the rock staircase, he looked up, and his jaw dropped open.
-Hey, I know this place, he said.
+We got off the boat, and a short way up the rock staircase, I looked up, and simply could not believe my eyes.
+I knew this place, but not only as a little Irish island...

 This is the planet of Ahch-To.